abbhishekpandey47/is-website/posts/how-to-choose-the-right-production-company.md

      text overlays, logos, and other visual elements.

--   **Sound Design**: Mixing audio tracks, including dialogue, background music, and sound effects, to create a cohesive and engaging auditory experience.
+-   **Sound Design**: Mixing audio tracks, including dialogue, background music and sound effects to create a cohesive and engaging auditory experience.

 -   **Color Grading**: Adjusting the colors in the video to enhance its